George Costigan: Career

-He has appeared in the role of Max Capricorn in the 2007 Doctor Who Christmas special, Voyage of the Damned.
+He appeared in the role of Max Capricorn in the 2007 Doctor Who Christmas special, "Voyage of the Damned".

-In 1974, he joined the Liverpool Everyman Theatre Company, where he met his second wife, Jooles, remaining with the company for eight years.Whilst at the Everyman he appeared as Bert in the Willy Russell Musical "John, Paul, George, Ringo and Bert" alongside Trevor Eve, Anthony Sher and Bernard Hill.
+In 1974, he joined the Liverpool Everyman Theatre Company, where he met his second wife, Jooles, remaining with the company for eight years.
+Whilst at the Everyman he appeared as Bert in the Willy Russell musical John, Paul, George, Ringo and Bert alongside Trevor Eve, Anthony Sher, and Bernard Hill.

 In the theatre, he created the role of Mickey Johnstone in Willy Russell's musical Blood Brothers, originally at the Liverpool Playhouse, and later at the Lyric Theatre, London.
 He then played the role of Estragon in Samuel Beckett's play Waiting for Godot at the Manchester Library Theatre for three weeks from 16 February to 8 March 2008, and played Willy Loman in Arthur Miller's Death of a Salesman at York Theatre Royal in November 2008.
 In December 2009, it was announced that he is to join Emmerdale as a friend of Rodney Blackstock.
 He made his debut in the soap in March 2010 and his last appearance was shown on 23 July 2010.
-On 4/5 April 2010, he starred as Alan, the ex-husband of Christine, Inspector Frost's new love interest in A Touch of Frost.
-In 2012 he appeared in William Shakespeare's King Lear at the Citizens Theatre, Glasgow, alongside David Hayman.
+In April 2010, he starred as Alan, the ex-husband of Christine, Inspector Frost's new love interest in A Touch of Frost.
+In 2012, he appeared in William Shakespeare's King Lear at the Citizens Theatre, Glasgow, alongside David Hayman.
 In 2014, he appeared in Happy Valley.
 He resumed the role, Nevison Gallagher, in the 2016 series.
 He also starred in the hit TV series Line of Duty as Patrick Fairbank.

-In July 2016 he played Sir Ethelred in the BBC's 3-part television adaptation of Joseph Conrad's 1907 novel The Secret Agent.
+In July 2016, he played Sir Ethelred in the BBC's 3-part television adaptation of Joseph Conrad's 1907 novel The Secret Agent.

 His first novel The Single Soldier was published in Spring 2017.
 The second and third parts of the trilogy, The Soldier's Home are also published via Urbane Publishers.

-George is patron of the Dark Horse Theatre Company.

 Personal life

 His partner is the writer Julia North, with whom he wrote a 1990 episode of Birds of a Feather.
 They have three sons.
-He supports Everton FC.
+He supports Everton F.C.